ZOUKaifeng/FacialExpressionGeneration/README.md

 We test our method on [**CoMA dataset**](https://coma.is.tue.mpg.de/) and [**BU-4DFE data**](http://www.cs.binghamton.edu/~lijun/Research/3DFE/3DFE_Analysis.html).

 ### Data preparation
-We extract landmarks from meshes in the CoMA dataset.
+68 landmarks have been manually sampled on a full mesh of the CoMA dataset.
+We need to do it only once, since all meshes come in a same topology.
+Frame length has been normalized as well by subsampling and linear interpolation.

 ## 2. Model